GuptaSiddhant/LifeLine/README.md

 - Secondary keys [subtitle, logo, date, summary, role, tech, attachments, actions] are additional information that can be provided as per requirement.
 - Viewer keys [url, file, filetype] are only required if there is a FullView Article (blog, detailPage, etc.) or Viewer attached or linked.

+**IMPORTANT**: The order of articles is determined by timestamp.
+The cards are placed in decending order.
+The current format is YYYYMMDD in numerical form.
+So card with timestamp: 20200101 will appear above card with timestamp: 20191231.

 A sample article:

 ```